miguelsndc/vault/Zettelkasten/Cormen Exercises Ch.1.md

 *1.1-3 Select a data structure that you have seen, and discuss its strengths and limitations.*

-The Binary Search tree gives a good balance between lookups and insertions, striking a good average case of logarithmic time in a ideal scenario, being a more stable alternative to the hash tables, where the lookup time is amortized constant time depending on the hash function, but the collisions might take that time up to linear time in a poorly designed hash table, however binary trees are much more versatile, allowing a much wider range of use cases, such as collision systems in quake III for example.
+The Binary Search tree gives a good balance between lookups and insertions, striking a good average case of logarithmic time in a ideal scenario, being a more stable alternative to the hash tables, where the lookup time is amortized constant time depending on the hash function, but the collisions might take that time up to linear time in a poorly designed hash table, binary trees are much more versatile, allowing a much wider range of use cases, such as collision systems in quake III for example.
 However it has a pretty wild limitation, balanced trees have height logarithmically proportional to the input, but depending on the input, or even depending on the order of the input, the tree might strike a height of $n$, and be as bad as a linked list, there are alternatives that try to minimize this problem, but introduce overheads, like rotations and coloring.

 *1.1-4 How are the shortest-path and traveling-salesperson problems given above similar?
 How are they different?*